upinder-sangha/MyPortfolio/public/docative-user-guide.md

 ### Why is the chatbot giving incorrect answers?

-Ensure your document is clear, well-structured, and contains relevant information.
+Ensure your document or website is clear, well-structured, and contains relevant information.
 Use headings and lists to improve retrieval.
-Re-upload a revised document if needed.
+Re-upload a revised document or provide a different URL if needed.

 ### What if I get a CORS error when embedding?